jaso-public/cs764-sorter/README.md

 This method will copy a part of the record, starting at the offset value, into the specified memory location.

 ### checksum()
-This method computes and returns the checksum of the record
+This method computes and returns the checksum of the record.

 ### dump(string message)
 This method will print out the contents of the record and its checksum.